Kromołów, Silesian Voivodeship

-Kromołów (German: Krumlau)- a former town (from 1870 to 1977), it is the oldest, and most historic borough of Zawiercie, located on the Kraków-Częstochowa Upland.
+Kromołów is a borough of Zawiercie, Poland, located in the east-central part of the town.
+It is the oldest, and most historic borough of Zawiercie, located on the Kraków-Częstochowa Upland.
+Formerly it was a separate town.

 History

 The hamlet of Kromołów was founded before 1193, by the knight Kromol, from which the settlement's name comes from.
 The first owners of this land were the Kromołowscy.

-Kromołów gained town rights in the 14th or 15th centuries, and lost them in the 19th century, as part of Russian repressions on the land due to the January Uprising.
+Kromołów gained town rights in the 14th or 15th centuries.
+It was a private town, administratively located in the Lelów County, Kraków Voivodeship, Lesser Poland Province of the Kingdom of Poland.

+Following the Congress of Vienna, since 1815, it was located in the Russian Partition of Poland, and was deprived of town rights as part of Russian repressions following the unsuccessful Polish January Uprising.
+After World War I, in 1918, Poland regained independence and control of the settlement.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, it was occupied by Germany until 1945.

 In between the years of 1973 and 1977, the settlement was the headquarters of the Kromołów Gmina.
 On 1 February 1977, the village was incorporated into the town of Zawiercie, as one of its boroughs.